JaimeStill/synthesis-ritual/concepts/magic/synthesis-ritual/readme.md

 I have the following structure formalized so far:

 - `concepts` - initial raw ideas
-- `artifacts` - the documents that represent a more fleshed out, synthesized iteration of an idea or set of ideas
+- `drafts` - the documents that represent a more fleshed out, synthesized iteration of an idea or set of ideas
 - `lab` - hosts a collection of experiments

 Now I would like to develop a better term for `publication` that refers to it as the finalized form of a developed work.